 Everything about Open Road Summer is pretty cliche.
 Summer starts out with two best friends making a pact to have the best summer ever, only for a cute guy to enter the scene and steal the show.
 You don’t need spoilers to know what happens at the end of Open Road Summer.

 And I didn’t really enjoy reading the budding romance because it felt pretty unrealistic for a guy to go through so much length to be with a girl as bitchy and snappy as Reagan.
 But, I guess the heart wants what it wants.

 But for what it’s worth, I did finish Open Road Summer and that says something unique about this book.
 I still loved Emery Lord’s writing in this: fast-paced and Open Road Summer makes for a quick entertaining vacay read.
 The best friend, Lilah is super likeable so that was a pleasure to read about her.
 Although it literally felt like a Disney plot, Open Road Summer does bring some plus points about friendship and new beginnings.
 I just wish those new beginning doesn’t necessarily require a cute guy with cheesy song lyrics in the picture.

 Overall, I think Open Road Summer is still worth a read if you want something light and breezy, and if you don’t mind the slightly annoying MC!
 I hope you enjoy it more than I did!

 “Laughter feels like our flotation device — it won’t pull us out of the storm, but it might carry us through, if we can just hang on.”

-Thank you Pansing Malaysia for proving an ARC in exchange for an honest review!
+Thank you Pansing Books for providing a copy in exchange of an honest review.